MINI Electric review

 While ownership of the brand has certainly had its highs and lows, it was in 2001 that a new BMW-owned MINI generation was unveiled, leading to the success story we know today.

-Over almost 20 years, MINI has been the default premium small car.
+For around 20 years, MINI has been the default premium small car.
 Available in an increasing number of body styles, from regular three-door hatch, to the SUV-styled Countryman and open-top Convertible models, the iconic retro look has been repackaged to appeal to an increasing number of customers.

 Now, it’s the turn of the MINI Electric.
 However, the three-door hatch won’t have it all its own way.
 The market for small fully-electric cars is growing rapidly, as more people seek cleaner alternatives for their urban driving needs.